Cyber Attacks Increase by 59%, Is Your Small Business Safe?

 Sitelok analyzed three common weaknesses in 2018.
 This includes cross-site scripting (XSS), SQL Injection (SQL), and cross-site request forgery (CSRF).

 WordPress, Joomla!, and Drupal now create 38% of the sites on the internet.
 So most small business owners use this CMS platform.
 And without the three experienced developers, it may be risky to cyber threats.

 The CMS site is even weak with the latest patches.
 Sitelok recommends teams to prevent vulnerability by applying a holistic website security strategy.

-Malware-infected website is another growing threat but owners believe that a search engine informs them about this issue.
+Malware-infected website is another growing threat, but owners believe that a search engine informs them about this issue.
 Only 15% of malware-infected websites are blacklisted, the report said.
-This huge majority or 85% anonymous.
+This vast majority, or 85% anonymous.
 Look at what malware is attacking.